 My Orphic Egg message said a lot to me this morning.

-I have been having some doubts about the amount of work still ahead of us in manifesting the full scope of our business and its associated website.
-Even though so much has already been done I’ve sometimes wondered if we got in over our heads too quickly.
+I had been having some doubts about work projects still ahead, and even though so much had already been done I’d sometimes wondered if we were in over our heads.

-So the Egg says to me, don’t give up yet.Keep plying.
+So the Egg said to me, don’t give up yet.Keep plying.
 You’re still enjoying the ride, and the heights are yet to come.

 Being a pagan is a difficult thing in the world I live.
 Mainstream faiths still reject paganism, though forms such as buddhism are now found more acceptable, mostly due to the promotional efforts of the Dalai Lama of Tibet.